 This section provides additional resources that may be helpful experiences of Teen Digital Dating Violence.

-Funding for this toolkit is provided for by the Ministry of Public Safety and Solicitor General.
+Funding for this toolkit is provided by the Civil Forfeiture Office of the Ministry of Public Safety and Solicitor General (MPSSG).

 © 2021 BC Society of Transition Houses, Technology Safety Project.